 The breakthrough in recyclable sensors is their end-of-life design philosophy.
 Instead of asking "How do we dispose of this sensor?" manufacturers now ask "How do we design this sensor to become something useful when its job is done?"
 This shift has led to sensors that become fertilizer, medical monitors that safely dissolve in the body, and environmental sensors that enrich soil as they decompose.

-Flexible Displays Made from Sustainable Materials
+How Are Flexible Displays Made from Sustainable Materials?

 Flexible displays represent perhaps the most visually striking application of eco-friendly soft electronics.
 These bendable, rollable screens are being manufactured using sustainable materials like plant-based plastics, recycled polymers, and even paper substrates, proving that cutting-edge display technology can coexist with environmental responsibility.